Sales taxes in the United States: Illinois

 Illinois' sales and use tax scheme includes four major divisions: Retailers' Occupation Tax, Use Tax, Service Occupation Tax and the Service Use Tax.
-Each of these taxes is administered by the Illinois Department of Revenue.
+The Illinois Department of Revenue administers each of these taxes.
 The Retailers' Occupation Tax is imposed upon persons engaged in the business of selling tangible personal property to purchasers for use or consumption.
-It is measured by the gross receipts of the retailer.
+The retailer's gross receipts measure it.
 The base rate of 6.25% is broken down as follows: 5% State, 1% City, 0.25% County.
-Local governments may impose additional tax resulting in a combined rate that ranges from the State minimum of 6.25% to 9.00% as of May 2013.
+Local governments may impose additional taxes, resulting in a combined rate ranging from the State minimum of 6.25% to 9.00% as of May 2013.

 Springfield charges 8.00% total (including state tax).
-A complementary Use Tax is imposed upon the privilege of using or consuming property purchased anywhere at retail from a retailer.
+A complementary Use Tax is imposed on the privilege of using or consuming property purchased at retail, regardless of where it is purchased.
 Illinois registered retailers are authorized to collect the Use Tax from their customers and use it to offset their obligations under the Retailers' Occupation Tax Act.
 Since the Use Tax rate is equivalent to the corresponding Retailers' Occupation Tax rate, the amount collected by the retailer matches the amount the retailer must submit to the Illinois Department of Revenue.
 The combination of these two taxes is what is commonly referred to as "sales tax".
 If the purchaser does not pay the Use Tax directly to a retailer (for instance, on an item purchased from an Internet seller), they must remit it directly to the Illinois Department of Revenue.

-The Service Occupation Tax is imposed upon the privilege of engaging in service businesses and is measured by the selling price of tangible personal property transferred as an incident to providing a service.
+The Service Occupation Tax is imposed upon the privilege of engaging in service businesses.
+The selling price of tangible personal property transferred incident to the provision of a service is used to measure it.
 The Service Use Tax is imposed upon the privilege of using or consuming tangible personal property transferred as an incident to the provision of a service.
 An example would be a printer of business cards.
 The printer owes Service Occupation Tax on the value of the paper and ink transferred to the customer in the form of printed business cards.
-The serviceperson may satisfy this tax by paying Use Tax to his supplier of paper and ink or, alternatively, may charge Service Use Tax to the purchaser of the business cards and remit the amount collected as Service Occupation Tax on the serviceperson's tax return.
+The serviceperson may satisfy this tax by paying Use Tax to his supplier of paper and ink, or may charge Service Use Tax to the purchaser of the business cards and remit the amount collected as Service Occupation Tax on the serviceperson's tax return.
 The service itself, however, is not subject to tax.